domenic/restify-oauth2/README.md

 If you provide this plugin with the appropriate hooks, it will:

 * Set up a [token endpoint][], which returns [access token responses][token-endpoint-success] or [correctly-formatted error responses][token-endpoint-error].
-It will accept either `"application/x-www-form-urlencoded"` as specified, or `"application/json"` as described in some RFC I can't find anymore.
-Client validation and access token generation is left up to your hooks.
-* Protect all other resources that you specify, verifying that a bearer token is sent and that it passes your authentication hook.
+* For all other resources, when an access token is sent, it will validate it:
-  * If it does, the request object will get the `username` property returned from your authentication hook.
-  * Otherwise, a 401 error will be sent with an appropriate `"WWW-Authenticate"` header as well as a [`"Link"` header][web-linking] with [`rel="oauth2-token"`][oauth2-token-rel] pointing to the token endpoint.
+  * If the token fails validation, it will send an appropriate 401 error response, with a `"WWW-Authenticate"` header and a [`"Link"`][web-linking] [`rel="oauth2-token"`][oauth2-token-rel] header pointing to the token endpoint.
+  * Otherwise, it will set `req.username` to the username corresponding to that access token.
+* If no access token is sent, it simply sets `req.username` to `null`:
+  * You can check for this whenever there is a resource you want to protect.
+  * If the user tries to access a protected resource, you can use Restify-OAuth2's `res.sendUnauthorized()` to send appropriate 401 errors with `"WWW-Authenticate"` and `"Link"` headers as above.

 ## Use and Configuration